#arcade

 Prototyping

-The second was less conventional: using a Figma prototype as an engineering reference artifact.
-The search and browse interactions were complex enough that written specs were losing detail in translation.
-A live prototype gave engineers a ground truth they could reference during build and QA.
+The Figma prototype served two purposes: user testing, and engineering reference.
+The interactions were complex enough that written specs were losing detail in translation.
+A live prototype gave engineers a ground truth to reference during build and QA.

 CLICK TO PLAY ON FIGMA